Protesters chain themselves to Oakland police station doors

 Scores of people have been arrested as police in riot gear face off with protesters, some of whom have thrown rocks at the officers and looted businesses.

-Meanwhile, another group of protesters used similar tactics to chain themselves together to disrupt traffic at two nearby downtown intersections amid a heavy downpour.
+Another group of protesters used similar tactics to chain themselves together to disrupt traffic at two nearby downtown intersections during a heavy downpour.

 At police headquarters, officers and firefighters used cutting tools to separate the demonstrators chained together at the doors, and several were taken into custody.